 These “real property services” include surveying, landscaping, final cleanup, and security systems that are incorporated into the customer’s realty.
 The builder then collects the applicable sales tax from the customer.
 For separated contracts, the project location determines the sales tax rate.

 A residential structure means family dwellings, including apartment complexes, nursing homes, condominiums, and retirement homes.
 The property does not have to be the residence of the owner to qualify as a residential structure.

 Nonresidential structures include hotels, motels, hospitals, rehabilitation centers, prisons, recreational vehicle parks, or residential properties rented for periods of less than 30 days.

 If the building contract is to repair, remodel, or restore “multiple-use property” (property used for both residential and commercial purposes), it is wise to receive guidance from the comptroller’s office before entering into such a contract.

 New construction includes all new improvements to real property, including initial finish-out work to the interior or exterior of the improvement.
 An example of new construction is a multiple-story building that has had only its first floor finished and occupied.
 The initial finish-out of each additional floor before initial occupancy or use is new construction.

 New construction also includes the addition of new usable square footage to an existing building (e.g., the addition of a new wing onto an existing building).
 Reallocation of existing square footage inside a building is remodeling and is not considered new construction.

 A builder must understand these concepts to properly collect sales tax in a project.
 Improper collection creates potentially costly liability and risk.

-Be sure to check back here next month as we explore when the builder is liable for sales tax and when it is not.
-In the meantime, if you have any questions about this critical topic or need assistance in your business, contact the attorneys at Brackett & Ellis, P.C. – 817-338-1700.
+Be sure to check back here next month as we explore when the builder is liable for sales tax and when they are not.
+In the meantime, if you have any questions about sales tax in construction or need assistance in your business, contact Joe Tolbert at Brackett & Ellis, P.C. – 817-338-1700.